 Data from the dose escalation portion of the XMT-1536 Phase 1 study were presented in March 2020 and showed encouraging clinical activity with confirmed responses and prolonged stable disease in heavily pretreated patients, without pre-selection for NaPi2b expression.
 These data showed that XMT-1536 was well-tolerated without the severe toxicities commonly seen with other ADCs such as neutropenia, ocular toxicities, or peripheral neuropathy.

 Interim data from the expansion portion of the ongoing XMT-1536 Phase 1 study were presented at the ASCO virtual meeting in May 2020.
+Updated interim data from the ovarian cancer cohort of the XMT-1536 Phase 1 Expansion Study were presented at the ESMO virtual meeting in September 2020.
 These data showed promising anti-tumor activity with confirmed complete responses, partial responses and durable stable disease in platinum-resistant ovarian cancer patients and a safety profile consistent with previously reported dose escalation data with no new safety signals observed.

 We continue to enroll ovarian cancer and NSCLC adenocarcinoma patients in the expansion portion of the Phase 1 study.
 The expansion study is designed to demonstrate proof of concept and inform the path to approval in these indications with high unmet medical need.